• Skip to primary navigation

 Linguine al pesto goes nicely with a refreshing side salad like my Rocket Salad With Parmesan and Tomato or Blue cheese Salad, apple, grape and walnut salad.

-Basil pesto and pasta are great together, but it certainly isn't the only way to enjoy green pesto.
-You can use it to make Lasagne Al Pesto, Pesto Crusted Salmon, serve with gnocchi, or use as a sandwich spread.
+Basil pesto and pasta are great together, but it certainly isn't the only way to enjoy homemade pesto sauce.
+You can use it to make Lasagne Al Pesto, Pesto Crusted Salmon, or a Chicken & Pesto Ciabatta Sandwich.

 Expert Tips